Unidata/science-gateway/openstack/readme.md

 ## Building a Kubernetes Cluster

 It is possible to create a Kubernetes cluster with the Docker container described here.
 We employ [Andrea Zonca's modification of the kubespray project](https://github.com/zonca/jetstream_kubespray).
-Andrea's recipe to build a Kubernetes cluster on Jetstream with kubespray is described [here](https://zonca.github.io/2018/09/kubernetes-jetstream-kubespray.html).
+Andrea's recipe to build a Kubernetes cluster on Jetstream with kubespray is described [here](https://zonca.dev/2022/03/kubernetes-jetstream2-kubespray.html).
 These instructions have been codified with the `kube-setup.sh` and `kube-setup2.sh` scripts.

-Make sure to run both `kubectl` and `helm` from the client and `ssh` tunnel (`ssh ubuntu@FLOATINGIPOFMASTER -L 6443:localhost:6443`)into the master node as described in the instructions.
+Make sure to run both `kubectl` and `helm` from the client and `ssh` tunnel (`ssh ubuntu@FLOATINGIPOFMASTER -L 6443:localhost:6443`) into the master node as described in the instructions.

 <a id="h-F44D1317"></a>

 ### Define cluster with cluster.tfvars

 First, set the `CLUSTER` name environment variable (named "k8s-unidata", for example) for the current shell and all processes started from the current shell.
-It will be referenced by various scripts:
+It will be referenced by various scripts.
+This step is done for you by supplying the `--name` argument to `jupyterhub.sh` and subsequently `z2j.sh` (see [here](../vms/jupyter/readme.md)).
+However, if you want to do this manually, run this from within the docker container launched by `jupyterhub.sh`:

 ```sh
 export CLUSTER="$CLUSTER"
 ```

-Then, modify `~/jetstream_kubespray/inventory/zonca/cluster.tfvars` to specify the number of nodes in the cluster and the size ([flavor](#h-958EA909)) of the VMs.
+Then, modify `~/jetstream_kubespray/inventory/kubejetstream/cluster.tfvars` to specify the number of nodes in the cluster and the size ([flavor](#h-958EA909)) of the VMs.
 For example,

 ```sh
 # nodes